Biography of Imre Vallyon

 In 2006, he founded the publishing company Sounding-Light Publishing so that his Universal Wisdom may be shared with as many people as are able to move beyond their own limits to the boundless view of Infinity.

-After teaching at retreats for more than 30 years, Imre retired in December 2017, at the age of 77 years.
+After teaching at retreats for more than 30 years, Imre retired from public speaking in December 2017, at the age of 77 years.